Social Democracy and the Balance of Political Power

 Any policy enacted for the betterment of the working class is the result of a tilt in this balance towards the workers.
 Strikes, civil unrest, and other forms of class struggle alter the balance and change the sum total of policy.
 Legislation follows which (temporarily) codifies these changes.
 Elected officials pay you in your own coin and call it progress.

-The democratic socialists know this – and we should cease insulting ourselves by extending excessive credulity – and, as a consequence, must be motivated primarily by the preservation of the status quo (and perhaps in small part to quiet the conscience).
-The sheer quantities of funds required to win high office by necessity guarantees favorable relations with the bourgeoisie.
+The democratic socialists know this – and we should cease insulting ourselves by extending excessive credulity – and, as a consequence, must be motivated primarily by the preservation of the status quo (or perhaps to quiet the conscience).
+The sheer enormity of funds required to win high office by necessity guarantees favorable relations with the bourgeoisie.
 Countless meetings attended, assurances given, bureaucracy negotiated, and favors granted, mark the roadposts between political obscurity and electoral victory.

 What does capital gain in the bargain?

 This is where we return to the internal motivation of labor.
-Labor power, as the only commodity which possesses self-awareness, inevitably exercises its will over the course of production (economic or political).
-The question then becomes where and how this will be expressed.
+Labor power, as the only commodity which possesses self-awareness, inevitably exercises its will over the course of production and policy.
+The question then becomes where and how this will is expressed.
 If the will of the proletariat is expressed on the shop floor, the result would be the immediate cardiac arrest of capital circulation.
 A death-sentence for the bourgeoisie.
 But if expressed through the theater of bourgeois elections and administration, the will of the proletariat is safely quarantined, the circulation of capital flows uninterrupted and the apparatus of imperial violence functions without friction.

 This is what the bourgeoisie gains from the democratic socialists – at least in times of acute crisis.
 Democratic socialists are no different from motor oil lubricating the gears of a conveyor belt.
 They are the means by which recalcitrant variable capital is put into motion by the bourgeoisie.